-Even though p1 and p2 differ, they may denote the same Ice object.
+Even though p1 and p2 differ, they may denote the same lce object.
 This can happen because, for example, both p1 and p2 embed the same object identity, but each use a different protocol to contact the target object.
-Similarly, the protocols may be the same, but denote different endpoints (because a single Ice object can be contacted via several different transport endpoints).
-In other words, if two proxies compare equal with Equals, we know that the two proxies denote the same object (because they are identical in all respects); however, if two proxies compare unequal with Equals, we know absolutely nothing: the proxies may or may not denote the same object.
+Similarly, the protocols may be the same, but denote different endpoints (because a single lce object can be contacted via several different transport endpoints).
+In other words, if two proxies compare equal with equals, we know that the two proxies denote the same object (because they are identical in all respects); however, if two proxies compare unequal with equals, use, we know absolutely nothing: the proxies may or may not denote the same object.

-To compare the object identities of two proxies, you can use a helper function in the Ice.
-Util class:
+To compare the object identities of two proxies, you can use a helper function in the Ice.Util class:

+Jav va

+pac skage Ice;

-public sealed class Util { public static int proxyIdentityCompare(ObjectPrx lhs, ObjectPrx rhs); public static int proxyIdentityAndFacetCompare(ObjectPrx lhs, ObjectPrx rhs); // ...
+puk } olic final class Util { public static int proxyIdentityCompare(ObjectPrx lhs, ObjectPrx rhs); public static int proxyIdentityAndFacetCompare(ObjectPrx lhs, ObjectPrx rhs); //